SteffTek/renovate-executor/README.md

 RE_GITHUB_TOKEN=ghp_xxxx                # GitHub personal access token.
 This is REQUIRED RE_GITHUB_USERS=SteffTek                # Filter for repositories.
 Only repositories from this user will be processed.
 This is a comma separated list
 RE_GITHUB_ORGS=SteffTek                 # Filter for repositories.
 Only repositories from this organization will be processed.
 This is a comma separated list
+RE_GITHUB_APPROVE_TOKEN=ghp_xxxx        # GitHub personal access token for approving pull requests.
+This should be a separate user with the necessary permissions
 ```

 **Note:** The `RE_GITHUB_USERS` and `RE_GITHUB_ORGS` are synonymous.
 Both look at the first part of the repository URL.
 These are only two distinct options for organizing purposes.